MicrosoftDocs/visualstudio-docs/docs/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md

 -   **Parameter type** names are transformed and concatenated.

--   **Return type** is ignored unless there’s an overload ambiguity.
+-   **Return type** is ignored unless there's an overload ambiguity.
 If this is the case, the return type is appended at the end of the name

 ###  <a name="BKMK_Parameter_type_naming_conventions"></a> Parameter type naming conventions